mjr-portfolio/ecommerce-app/README.md

-# ecommerce-app
+# E-commerce App

-E-commerce app to simulate a full-stack environment covering React for the frontend, Python for the backend and using a SQL relational database.
+This project is a simulated full-stack e-commerce application designed to demonstrate skills in:

+- Frontend: React.js
+- Backend: Python (Flask)
+- Database: SQL relational database (PostgreSQL/SQLite/MySQL)
+- User authentication, shopping cart, and order management functionality

+The goal is to practice building an end-to-end web application and showcase it in a portfolio.